cgrinker/bored/docs/planner_operator_guide.md

 5. **Run benchmarks**: Execute `bored_planner_benchmarks --baseline=<file>` to detect performance regressions.
 Failures with the JSON baseline typically correlate with CPU-intensive rule loops or new cost weights.
 6. **Inspect configuration**: Verify `PlannerOptions` flags, ensuring rule tracing or experimental toggles match expectations, and confirm planner instances remain registered with `StorageTelemetryRegistry`.

+## Executor Troubleshooting Addendum
+- **Capture telemetry** – Pull `ExecutorTelemetrySnapshot` values via storage diagnostics or sampler registration.
+Focus on row counters, latency totals, and lagging operators to narrow the fault domain before diving into code.
+- **Render runtime explain** – Re-run workloads with `ExplainOptions::runtime_stats` to annotate each node with loops, rows, and latency.
+This highlights stalls such as filters rejecting too many rows or joins matching less than expected.
+- **Validate storage visibility** – When visibility anomalies surface, confirm `ExecutorContext` snapshots mirror the originating transaction.
+Reproduce with frozen-table fixtures so MVCC edge cases are isolated from live WAL churn.
+- **Exercise benchmarks** – Use `bored_executor_benchmarks --scenario=<name>` to reproduce regressions under controlled cardinalities.
+Tune `--rows`, `--filter-selectivity`, and `--join-match-rate` to mirror production traces and compare against previous median and p95 values.
+- **Inspect telemetry registry hooks** – Ensure plan construction installs `ExecutorTelemetrySampler` for every pipeline.
+Missing registrations prevent diagnostics dashboards from surfacing hotspots and often correlate with untracked regressions.
+- **Cross-check retention and WAL** – For write-heavy workloads, verify retention policies and WAL checkpoints are advancing.
+Stalled retention can surface as executor stalls due to full WAL directories or blocked commit pipelines.

 Documenting incidents using the steps above will keep the planner telemetry actionable and drastically reduce the time required to root-cause planning regressions.